Overcoming Trailing Spouse Syndrome

 Life as a trailing spouse can be challenging.
 In many cases, becoming an expat partner can mean putting your career on hold for that of your other half.
 The stress of moving your family and possessions abroad is compounded by the emotional toll it can take, leaving family and friends behind.

 For many of us, our career is intrinsically linked to our identity.
 This is a problem if something happens that puts our career on pause, like moving abroad as an expat partner.
-Research by the Permits Foundation showed only 35% of spouses work during their partner’s assignment.
+Recent studies have found that up to 85% of expat spouses were employed before moving overseas, while only 35% of spouses worked during their partner's assignment.
+This transition can have a significant impact on an expat partner's identity and experience living overseas.
 If you feel you are struggling to find your identity in your new home spend some time thinking about:

-• The other successes in your life, you are a son or daughter, maybe a volunteer, amateur sportsperson.
+• The other successes in your life, maybe volunteering some of your time or becoming an amateur sportsperson.
 These are things you can put more time into while you are living away.

 • Your values, what is truly important to you?
 Are there other ways you can achieve them other than through work.